famron/Lunch-Management/README.md

 Log in with the admin email/password you created during setup, then:
 1. **Admin → Settings** — confirm weekly holidays, cutoff hours, lunch service time, currency symbol, and the latest bookable date.
-2. **Admin → Menu & Pricing** — fill in each weekday's menu and price.
+2. **Admin → Menu & Pricing** — pick the month and fill in the menu + price for each date (price can, and usually will, differ day to day — there's no fixed weekly rate).
+Weekly-holiday dates are skipped automatically.
+   Tick "One-off" to mark a specific date (e.g. Eid) as a holiday even though its weekday isn't normally one.
 3. **Admin → Approvals** — approve real employees as they register.
 4. Change the admin password from the account menu (top-right avatar).